What Can You Do To Protect Water Quality?

 Maintain your septic system every 3-4 years.
 Septic System Care

-Plant rain gardens around your home to catch storm water.
+Plant rain gardens and natural shorelines to filter polluted runoff.
+Click here to view the Garden Designs for Homeowners booklet.
 Click here to learn more at Rain Gardens of West Michigan.
+Learn more about Natural Shorelines for Inland Lakes.

 Pick up after your pet and throw the waste in the garbage.
 Pick up after your pet